ben-e/wand/README.md

 -   [ ] Explore implementation of other deep module architectures (RNN, CNN, transformer) with a focus on fitting mixed-type data (e.g. tabular + image data).
+-   [ ] Add L1/L2 penalties to optimization, see `brulee`.
+-   [ ] Explore use of MC dropout to generate prediction intervals.

 ### User Interface